mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_1.md

 - latency: time request is waiting to be handled
 - response time: total time a client sees, so time to process (service time), queuing delays, etc
 - measuring performance
   - we use arithmetic mean (synonymous with average), or median with percentiles
   - p95, p99, p999 (95%, 99%, 99.9%) to reflect thresholds of percentiles past the median
   - typically used in service level objectives (SLO) and service level agreements (SLA)
 - head of line blocking: it only takes a small number of slow responses to hold up the processing of subsequent requests

 ### Coping with Load
-scaling up- vertical scaling, moving to a more powerful machine scaling out - horizontal scaling, dstributing the load across multiple smaller machines
+- *scaling up* - vertical scaling, moving to a more powerful machine
+- *scaling out* - horizontal scaling, dstributing the load across multiple smaller machines
+  - *shared-nothing architecture* - distributing load across multiple machines
+- some systems are *elastic* (scaled automatically based on load) while some are scaled manually
+- *magic scaling sauce* - the false idea that there is a one size fits all solution to scaling
+- an architecture that scales well for a particular application is built around assumption of which operations will be common and which will be rare (load parameters)

+## Maintainability
+The majority of the cost of software is not in its initial development but ongoing maintenance

+### Operability
+make it easy for operations teams to keep systems running smoothly

+### Simplicity
+make it easy for new engineers to understand the system by removing complexity, or avoiding a big ball of mud
+- *accidental complexity* - complexity not inherent in the problem space but arises because of the implementation
+- an abstraction is a useful technique to hide non-important implementation details behind a façade

+### Evolvability
+make it easy for engineers to make changes to the system in the future (aka *extensibility*, *modifiability*, or *plasticity*

+## Chapter Summary
+- an application must meet various requirements to be useful
+	- *functional requirements* - what it should do, like allow data to be stored, retrieved, searched
+	- *non-functional requirements* - general properties, like reliability, compliance, scalability, maintainability
+- **Reliability** means making systems work correctly, even when faults occur.
+Faults can be in hardware (typically random and uncorrelated), software (bugs are typically systematic and hard to deal with), and human (who inevitability make mistakes from time to time).
+Fault tolerance techniques can hide certain types of faults from the end user
+- **Scalability** means having strategies for keeping performance good, even when load increases.
+In order to discuss scalability, we first need ways of describing load and performance quantitatively.
+In scalable systems, you can add processing capacity in order to remain reliable under high load.
+- **Maintainability** has many facets, but in essence it's about making life better for the engineering and operations teams who need to work with the system.
+Good abstractions can help reduce complexity and make the system easier to modify and adapt for new use cases.
+Good operability means having good visibility into the system's health, and having effective ways of managing it.